vagabond-systems/telstra-starter-repo/README.md

-# telstra-starter-repo
+# Telstra Starter Repo :bird:
-Starter repo for the Telstra backend Forage program
+This repo has everything you need to get started on the Telstra program!